10 Best 30 Amp RV Generators for 2025 (Ranked/Reviewed)

 • Weight: 47 lbs

-For those looking for the ultimate in portability in a 30 amp generator, the GENMAX GM300i is one of the best options out there.
+For those looking for the ultimate in portability in a 30 amp generator, the GENMAX GM300i is one of the best options, as this portable generator is half the size of comparable models and half the weight, at 47 pounds.

 Making this generator slightly underpowered for a 30-amp RV.